AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Processamento de dados em lote para criar vários documentos {#processing-batch-data-to-create-multiple-documents}

-Você pode criar documentos separados para cada registro dentro de uma fonte de dados em lote XML.
+Você pode usar APIs de geração de documentos para criar documentos separados para cada registro em uma fonte de dados em lote XML.
 Você pode gerar documentos em massa e em modo assíncrono.
 Você pode configurar vários parâmetros para a conversão e iniciar o processo em lote. <!-- You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents. -->

 <!-- The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
 In this situation, the Communication APIs generate one document that contains all of the records.